VisualBoy/OctoPrint-LiveGCodeControl/_plugins/LiveGCodeControl.md

 #  - free-tier  # if your plugin has a free tier
 ---

-## OctoPrint-LiveGCodeControl
+## 🔧 OctoPrint-LiveGCodeControl

-**Live G-Code Control** is an OctoPrint plugin designed to give you fine-grained, real-time control over the G-code stream sent to your 3D printer.
+**Live G-Code Control** is an 🐙 **OctoPrint** plugin designed to provide fine-grained, real-time control over the G-code stream sent to your 3D printer.

-### Features
+### ✨ Features

 Users can define a set of rules, each consisting of a **pattern (regular expression)** and an **action**.
-As each G-code command is being processed to be sent to the printer, this plugin matches it against your defined patterns.
+As each G-code command is processed, the plugin matches it against your defined patterns.
 If a pattern matches, the plugin can perform one of the following actions:

-* **Modify:** Alter the current G-code command (e.g., change a parameter's value).
+- 🔄 **Modify:** Alter the current G-code command (e.g., change a parameter's value).
-* **Skip/Suppress:** Prevent the current G-code command from being sent.
+- 🚫 **Skip/Suppress:** Prevent the current G-code command from being sent.
-* **Inject Before:** Insert one or more custom G-code commands immediately before the matched command.
+- ➕ **Inject Before:** Insert custom G-code commands immediately before the matched command.
-* **Inject After:** Insert one or more custom G-code commands immediately after the matched command (achieved by returning a list of commands including the original and new ones in the desired order from the G-code queuing hook).
+- ➕ **Inject After:** Insert custom G-code commands immediately after the matched command.
-* **Replace:** Substitute the current G-code command with one or more custom G-code commands.
+- 🔁 **Replace:** Substitute the current G-code command with custom G-code commands.

 This enables dynamic and conditional manipulation of the G-code stream based on its content, including slicer-generated comments (e.g., `;TYPE:Bridge`, `;LAYER_CHANGE`).

-### Example Use Cases
+### 🧪 Example Use Cases

-* **Dynamic Fan Control:** Automatically set fan speed to 100% when a line containing `;TYPE:Bridge` is detected, and revert to a lower speed when the bridge section is complete (may require careful rule design or state management for complex cases).
+- 🌬️ **Dynamic Fan Control:** Automatically set fan speed to 100% when a line containing `;TYPE:Bridge` is detected, and revert to a lower speed when the bridge section is complete.
-* **Conditional G-code Injection:** Inject custom G-code commands before or after specific standard commands (e.g., add a custom nozzle wipe routine before `M600` filament change).
+- 🧼 **Conditional G-code Injection:** Inject custom G-code commands before or after specific standard commands (e.g., add a custom nozzle wipe routine before `M600` filament change).
-* **Command Remapping/Filtering:** Change or filter out specific G-code commands on the fly.
+- 🔄 **Command Remapping/Filtering:** Change or filter out specific G-code commands on the fly.
-* **Experimentation:** Test G-code variations or inject diagnostic commands without re-slicing your model.
+- 🧪 **Experimentation:** Test G-code variations or inject diagnostic commands without re-slicing your model.

-### Configuration
+### ⚙️ Configuration

 The plugin provides a settings interface within OctoPrint where you can:
 * Create, edit, and delete rules.